Follow Me Eyes (Mirai)

 However - when you replace the default eyes with FME then the placement *must not* (emphasis on the Must Not) be crossed as your Smart Doll will look incredibly not so smart.
 The eyes must be placed so that they are looking straight or they wont work.
 Smart Doll eyes are held in place by blu-tac which means you can change them easily - make sure no blu-tac is seeping out the edges.

 FME are all hand crafted in our Tokyo office.
-There may be some blemishes in the form of air bubbles or specs but not on any visible part after it has been fixed in position - there may be some on the edges but they would be hidden.
+There may be some blemishes in the form of air bubbles, specs or small scratches on the surface - if this is not cool then avoid this product.

 Thanks to Lira from Germany who I met at Dokomi - she inspired me to make prototypes which turned out great and are thus now products.